oplS17projects/RCat/Demo.md

     (for-each (lambda (target-ip) (probe-ping target-ip) ) (range->list targets)))
 ```

-  * breaking apart port ranges we use both map recursive procedure to create an iterative process
+By breaking apart port ranges we use both map recursive procedure to create an iterative process

 ```racket
 ; from ps3c